James Hamilton, Duke of Châtellerault: Family

 James Hamilton was born about 1519 in Hamilton in Lanarkshire.
 He was the eldest legitimate son of James Hamilton, 1st Earl of Arran by his second wife, Janet Beaton (or Bethune).
 His paternal grandmother, Mary, was the eldest daughter of King James II.
 His father's family descended from Walter FitzGilbert, the founder of the House of Hamilton, who had received the barony of Cadzow from Robert the Bruce.

-James's mother was the daughter of Sir David Beaton of Crich, the widow of Robert Livingstone of Easter Wemyss, and the second wife of the 1st Earl of Arran.
-Both parents were Scottish.
+His mother was the daughter of Sir David Beaton of Creich.
+She was the widow of Robert Livingstone of Easter Wemyss, and the second wife of the 1st Earl of Arran.
 They had married in 1516.

 In 1529 he succeeded his father as Earl of Arran while still a minor.
 He was made a ward of James Hamilton of Finnart, his illegitimate elder half-brother.

 Marriage

 In 1532 Lord Arran married Margaret Douglas, who was about ten years older than him.
 She was a daughter of James Douglas, 3rd Earl of Morton, and Catherine Stewart, herself a natural daughter of James IV.
 The marriage was arranged by James Hamilton of Finnart.
 Margaret Douglas was given the house and lands of Kinneil House for her lifetime should her husband die before her.
 James Hamilton of Finnart paid Morton 4,000 marks as part of the marriage settlement.

 James and Margaret had five sons: